|PLEASE NOTE: |

 - You will learn to feel where the notes are on the neck without looking.

 - You will learn to read music on the bass guitar.

 - You will learn to quickly and easily read ledger line notes.

 This unique method works on all four of the above disciplines at once.
 Each exercise concentrates the student's attention on one string at a time.
 This allows a familiarity to form between the written pitch and where it can be found on the bass guitar, in addition to improving one's "feel" for jumping linearly across the bass guitar neck.
 Along the way you learn how to read music and acquire a formidable control over the instrument.

 Many of my students have asked me how they can improve their comprehension and execution of rhythms.
 This book is an attempt to fill those needs.

-Volume one of single string studies series aims at getting a student proficient at recognizing and playing notes on the bass.
-By limiting each exercise to one string it allows a student a chance to gain a familiarity with the notes found on each string.
-This in turn will also help a student to just 'feel' where the notes on each string rather than looking down at the instrument
+Volume one of the Single String Studies series aims at getting a student proficient at recognizing and playing notes on the bass.
+By limiting each exercise to one string, it allows a student a chance to gain a familiarity with the notes found on each string.
+This in turn will also help a student to just "feel" where the notes on each string are rather than looking down at the instrument

 You can easily see that this can present a problem for a bassist.
 Just to play one note a decision has to be made on which string to use.

 To further complicate things the bass is a transposing instrument sounding one octave below the written note.
 Therefore if you see the note C one octave below middle C written on the staff you will play the C on the 3rd fret of the A string (see example 3).